Mu2tini/frontend-test/README.md

 ### Overview

 The application should be very simple job matching app.
 You choose a truck driver from a list (could be a simple dropdown) populated with data from the backend.
 For a choosen truck driver, a list will be rendered with all jobs whose requirments are met.
-When clicking on a job in the list, a details view about the job is shown where you can create an application.
+When clicking on a job in the list, a details view about the job should be shown, from this view it should be possible to apply to the job.

 ### Truck driver selector

 The start page MUST have a way to choose a truck driver.
 It can be a list, a dropdown, etc.
-After selecting a truck driver, you MUST somehow be able to select another truck driver without needing to reload the page.
+After selecting a truck driver, you MUST somehow be able to select another truck driver without reloading the page.

 ### Job list